Biswajyoti-08/DN_4.0_6380184/README.md

-# DN_4.0_6380184
-# 📘 Cognizant Digital Nurture Program – Hands-On Solutions
+# 📘 Digital Nurture Program – Hands-On Learning Repository

-Welcome to the repository containing **hands-on solutions** and practical implementations for various modules covered under the **Cognizant Digital Nurture Program**.
+Welcome to this repository that captures the hands-on exercises, examples, and practical implementations built as part of the **Cognizant Digital Nurture Program**.
-This repository is created to document and consolidate learning across a range of foundational and advanced technical topics delivered during the program.
+The aim is to consolidate key learnings from both foundational and advanced technical modules in one place for easy reference and continued practice.

 ---

-## 🧠 Modules Covered
+## 🧠 Topics & Modules

-This repository will include working examples, code snippets, and exercises related to the following modules:
+This repo features working code samples, mini-projects, and snippets covering the following areas:

-- 🛠️ **Engineering Concepts**
+- 🛠️ **Core Engineering Fundamentals**
-- 🧾 **Version Control with Git**
+- 🔧 **Git & Version Control Basics**
-- 🧪 **Unit Testing with JUnit**
+- 🧪 **Unit Testing using JUnit**
-- 🐱 **Mocking with Mockito and Logging with SLF4J**
+- 🧙 **Mocking with Mockito + Logging using SLF4J**
-- 🧬 **Microservices Architecture**
+- 🔗 **Microservices Design & Patterns**
-- 💻 **Frontend Development with React**
+- 🌐 **Frontend Development with React**
-- 🗃️ **Database Programming with PL/SQL**
+- 🗄️ **PL/SQL for Database Programming**
-- 🌀 **Spring Core and Maven**
+- ☕ **Spring Core & Maven Build Tooling**
-- 🐘 **Spring Data JPA with Hibernate**
+- 🧬 **Spring Data JPA + Hibernate ORM**
-- 🌐 **Spring RESTful APIs using Spring Boot**
+- 🚀 **Building RESTful APIs with Spring Boot**

 ---

-## 🗂️ Structure

-Each module will have a dedicated folder containing:
+## 📁 Folder Layout

+Each topic/module is organized into its own folder that may include:
-- Source code
+- 📄 Source code
-- Readme (if needed)
-- Instructions or setup guide (where applicable)
+- 📘 Readme or setup instructions (when required)
+- 🛠️ Any configuration or supporting documentation

 ---

-## 🎯 Purpose
+## 🎯 Why This Repo Exists

-This repo serves as:
+This repository is built as:
-- A reference for fellow learners and developers
-- A revision hub for concepts learned in the Digital Nurture journey
+- A personal reference hub for concepts explored in the Digital Nurture program
-- A showcase of skills and hands-on implementation of real-world tech stacks
+- A platform to showcase practical work and tech stack exposure
+- A helpful resource for peers who are on a similar upskilling journey

-Feel free to clone, fork, or contribute if you're on the same learning path.
+Feel free to explore, fork, or contribute if you find it helpful.
-**Happy coding!** 🚀👨‍💻👩‍💻
+**Happy Learning!** 🌱💡🚀